 Dynamic Routing RIP v2 - This acts as "master" switch.
 If enabled, the selected WAN or LAN will run RIPv1/v2, otherwise they don't have RIP function. • LAN, WAN1, WAN2 - If enabled, any WAN or LAN can execute RIP function.
-Entry Index • If adding a new entry, ignore this field.
-To edit an existing entry, select it from the list, and click the "Select" button.
-The screen will then update with the data for the selected entry.
-If the Index is 0, this is a System entry that you can neither delete nor modify.
-Network Address The network address of the remote LAN segment.
+Static Routing Network Address - The network address of the remote LAN segments.
 For standard class "C" LANs, the network address is the first 3 fields of the Destination IP Address.
 The 4th (last) field can be left at 0.
-Netmask The Network Mask for the remote LAN segment.
-For class "C" networks, the default mask is 255.255.255.0

-Gateway The IP Address of the Gateway or Router that The Load Balancer must use to communicate with the destination above.
+Netmask -The Network Mask for the remote LAN segments.
+For class "C" networks, the default mask is 255.255.255.0 Gateway -The IP Address of the Gateway or Router which the VPN 800/2 Firewall Router must use to communicate with the destination above.
 (NOT the router attached to the remote segment.)
-Interface Select the correct interface, usually "LAN".
+Interface - Select the correct interface, usually "LAN".
 The "WAN" interface is only available if NAT (Network Address Translation) is disabled.
-Metric The number of "hops" (routers) to pass through to reach the remote LAN segment.
+Metric - The number of "hops" (routers) to pass through to reach the remote LAN segment.
 The shortest path will be used.